jamesfmackenzie/jamesfmackenzie.github.io/_posts/2015-09-18-playing-downloaded-games-on-a-real-atari-st.md

 Once you have a disk image, you need to make it physically playable on the Atari ST. Your options:

 1. Use your PC to prepare a bootable game disk.
-Then put the game disk into your ST, power on and boot the game.
+Then put the game disk into your ST, power on and boot the game
 2. Transfer the disk image to your ST. Then use your ST to prepare a bootable game disk.
 3. Transfer the disk image to your ST. Then mount it as a <a href="https://en.wikipedia.org/wiki/RAM_drive" target="_blank">RAM disk</a> and run the game directly.
 4. Purchase and use a <a href="https://en.wikipedia.org/wiki/Floppy_disk_hardware_emulator" target="_blank">floppy emulator</a>.
-Floppy emulators are a hardware solution that trick the ST into thinking a disk image is a real game disk.
+Floppy emulators are a hardware solution that trick the ST into thinking a disk image is a real game disk

 ###Option 2.
 Use Hard Disk Adaptations